Filing sales tax is a four-part process:

 - QuickBooks Online creates a bill for the amount owing to the CRA.
 The bill is created as a payable in your Chart of Accounts, so it won't appear in the Enter Bills window.

 Step 4: Record a payment to or refund from the CRA

-- Select Filed from the All returns drop-down.
+- In Sales Tax, return to the Filings tab and select Filed from the All returns drop-down.

-- Select Record payment from the drop-down in the Action column if recording a payment to CRA.
-Select Record refund if recording a refund from CRA.
+- Select Record payment from the drop-down menu in the Action column if recording a payment to the CRA.
+Select Record refund if recording a refund from the CRA.